Academic research projects that require commercial support rely on PIPE to validate and develop the proposition for market.

 The STEaM PIPE process or ‘pathway’ within the university drives awareness of the commercial process to support R&D and IP commercialisation.

-Since 2012 we have honed our approach to identifying and commercialising university R&D and Innovation and have broken the process down into four (4) distinct phases.
+PIPE has developed this approach and have broken the process down into four distinct phases with more than 100 separate success indicators and measures.
 This allows the university to engage the methodology either in part and phase by phase or as a wholly outsourced and turn key solution – see below:

-Commercialisation of R&D/IP is the goal of the PIPE process with the ongoing financial support from seed to IPO funding managed via the PIPE Exchange.
-Funding will be provided for projects that meet the criteria and KPI’s from €150,000 through to €2m and beyond.
+Commercialisation of R&D/IP is the goal of the PIPE process with the ongoing financial support from seed to IPO funding managed via the PIPE.
+Funding will be provided for projects that meet the DD criteria and KPI’s from €150,000 through to €2m and beyond.